In this section:

 - For *NIX:

-- Copy the existing file from the RubyMine installation folder somewhere and save the path to this location in the
+- Copy the existing file from the RubyMine installation folder somewhere and save the path to this location in the environment variable

-Then edit this file in the new location.
+- Edit this file in the new location.

 RUBYMINE_VM_OPTIONS environment variable is defined, or the